 The Certificate of Incorporation of the Company provides that the Board of Directors shall consist of not less than three nor more than fifteen Directors who shall be divided into three classes, with the term of one class expiring each year.
-The Board of Directors is presently comprised of seven members: Gerald S. Lippes and William J. Colombo, Class II Directors whose terms expire in 2007; Brian J. Lipke, Arthur A. Russ, Jr. and William P. Montague, Class I Directors whose terms expire in 2008 and David N. Campbell and Robert E. Sadler, Jr., Class III Directors whose terms expire in 2009.
-At the Annual Meeting of Stockholders in 2007, two Class II Directors shall be elected to hold office for a term expiring in 2010.
-Gerald S. Lippes and William J. Colombo have been nominated by the Board of Directors for election as such Class II Directors.
-Mr. Colombo is an independent director under the independence standards provided Rule 4200(a)(15) of the National Association of Securities Dealers, Inc. listing standards.
+The Board of Directors is presently comprised of seven members: Brian J. Lipke, Arthur A. Russ, Jr. and William P. Montague, Class I Directors whose terms expire in 2008; David N. Campbell and Robert E. Sadler, Jr., Class III Directors whose terms expire in 2009 and Gerald S. Lippes and William J. Colombo, Class II Directors whose terms expire in 2010.
+At the Annual Meeting of Stockholders in 2008, three Class I Directors shall be elected to hold office for a term expiring in 2011.
+Brian J. Lipke, Arthur A. Russ, Jr. and William P. Montague have been nominated by the Board of Directors for election as such Class I Directors.
+Mr. Montague is an independent director under the independence standards provided by Rule 4200(a) (15) of the National Association of Securities Dealers, Inc. listing standards.

-Unless instructions to the contrary are received, it is intended that the shares represented by proxies will be voted for the election of Gerald S. Lippes and William J. Colombo as directors.
-Mr. Lippes has been a director of the Company since the consummation of the Company's initial public offering in 1993.
-Mr. Colombo has been a director of the Company since 2003.
-If Mr. Lippes and Mr. Colombo become unavailable for election for any reason, it is intended that the shares represented by the proxies solicited herewith will be voted for such other person or persons as the Board of Directors shall designate.
+Unless instructions to the contrary are received, it is intended that the shares represented by proxies will be voted for the election of Brian J. Lipke, Arthur A. Russ, Jr. and William P. Montague as directors.
+Messrs.
+Lipke and Russ have been directors of the Company since its formation.
+Mr. Montague has been a director of the Company since the consummation of the Company's initial public offering in 1993.
+If any of Mr. Lipke, Mr. Russ and Mr. Montague becomes unavailable for election for any reason, it is intended that the shares represented by the proxies solicited herewith will be voted for such other person or persons as the Board of Directors shall designate.
 Each of Messrs.
-Lippes and Colombo has consented to being named in this Proxy Statement and to serve if elected to office.
+Lipke, Russ and Montague has consented to being named in this Proxy Statement and to serve if elected to office.

-The following information is provided concerning the Directors and the nominees for election as Class II Directors:
+The following information is provided concerning the Directors and the nominees for election as Class I Directors:

 Brian J. Lipke has been Chairman of the Board since 1992 and Chief Executive Officer since 1987 and a Director of the Company since its formation.
 He also served as President of the Company through 1999.
 From 1972 to 1987, Mr. Lipke held various positions with the Company in production, purchasing and divisional management.
-He is also a director of Merchants Mutual Insurance Company, Moog Inc. and the Buffalo Branch of the Federal Reserve Bank of New York and a member of a local government agency.
+He is also a director of Merchants Mutual Insurance Company and Moog Inc.